flowx-ai/docs-flowx/docs/flowx-designer/overview.md

 ## Managing notification templates

-The notification templates plugin can be viewed, edited, and activated/inactivated from the FLOWX Designer.
+The notification templates plugin can be viewed, edited, and activated/inactivated from the [**FLOWX Designer**](../terms/flowx-ai-designer).

 ![](./img/designer_notification_templates.png)